P09s/AR-Effect-filter-game/README.md

 # AR-Effect-filter-game

+### AR Filter:

-AR Filter: Which anime character are you?
+Which anime character are you?

+### Description:

-Description : AR filter created in meta spark studio by the use of following topics
+AR filter created in meta spark studio by the use of following topics

 1. Face tracker